New Jersey

 Sean Bergin suspended

-News 12 asked Bergin not to show up to work Monday and Tuesday as they figure out what to do next.
+News 12 reportedly asked Bergin not to show up to work as they figure out what’s next.

-Somehow I knew this was coming because I was watching the segment and I was in utter shock in regards to what the reporter said.
+Somehow I knew this was coming.
+I was watching the segment and I was in utter shock in regards to what the reporter said.

 What was he speaking about?

-Bergin was speaking in regards to the murder of police officer Melvin Santiago that occurred outside a Jersey City Walgreens over the weekend.
+Bergin was speaking about the murder of police officer Melvin Santiago that occurred outside a Jersey City Walgreens.

 The suspect in that case, 27-year-old Lawrence Campbell, had reportedly told a witness to “watch the news” that night because he was “going to be famous” before firing two shots at Santiago as the officer arrived in his patrol car.

-In addition, when News 12 interviewed Campbell’s wife, she didn’t hold her tongue when she stated she wished her husband would have taken more police out before he was killed.
+In her News 12 interview, Campbell’s wife allegedly said she wanted her husband to take more police out before he was killed.

 Bergin, shocked by her comment, the NJ news reporter reacted with this comment: